-For safety reasons, the magnetic forces appearing on an instrument when using a cryomagnet are measured before using a new system or after a modification of the instrument.
+For safety reasons, the magnetic forces that appear on an instrument when using a cryomagnet are measured before using a new system or after a modification has been made to the instrument.
 These measurements are mandatory.
 The conditions in which a cryomagnet can be used are determined from these measurements and reported in the Safety section.

 The vertical force is simply obtained from a dynanometer installed on the crane.
 The horizontal force is measured with 3 piezo sensors oriented at 120° and attached to both the cryomagnet and the sample table.
 The magnitude and direction of this horizontal force are calculated and displayed on a Eurotherm controller.

-Please click on the left menu items to get more information on the utilization of the electronics, its specifications and a history of the revisions of the firmware.
+Please click on the left menu items to obtain more information on the utilization of the electronics, its specifications and a history of the revisions of the firmware.

-The ILL magnetic forces monitor has been carefully designed and manufactured to provide hours of trouble free service.
-Its user interface has also been designed so as to simplify as much as possible its operation.
+The ILL magnetic forces monitor has been carefully designed and manufactured to provide hours of trouble-free service.
+Its user interface has also been designed to simplify its operation as far as possible.
 The monitor displays the forces measured by each sensor, the magnitude of the horizontal force and its orientation relative to the sensor #1.
-A high alarm can be set so as to indicate when stopping the energization of the magnet.
+A high alarm can be set to indicate when stopping the energization of the magnet.

 The forces are measured by 3 identical piezo sensors mounted in the horizontal plane at 120° from each other.
 The mechanics is designed so that it is compatible with the sample tables of all the instruments and all cryomagnets.
-For measuring the forces, the system is clamped to the ring of the magnet and to the sample table, the cryomagnet being suspended to a crane equipped with a dynanometer.
+To measure the forces, the system is clamped to the ring of the magnet and to the sample table, with the cryomagnet suspended from a crane equipped with a dynanometer.

 The monitor reports the readings of the 3 sensors.
 It also calculates the magnitude of the force and its orientation relative to the direction of the sensor #1.
-An alarm is activated when the force surpasses the value stored in the monitor (high-force alarm).
+An alarm is activated if the force exceeds the value stored in the monitor (high-force alarm).

 The monitor can be remotely controlled through a RS485 or Ethernet link using the Modbus communication protocol (public function code 3).

-The ILL magnetic forces monitor is presently delivered with the version 1.02 of the soft-wired program installed and preset with the specifications of our piezo sensors.
+The ILL magnetic forces monitor is currently supplied with the version 1.02 of the soft-wired program installed and preset with the specifications of our piezo sensors.
 Remote control is performed using the registers listed below.